Skip to main content

 Available to all employees

-- Contribute up to $5,000 annually through pre-tax payroll deductions to use for day care expenses for your child(ren) (up to age 13) and dependent elders.
-For a list of eligible expenses, visit irs.gov/publications/p503/index.html,
+• Contribute up to $7,500 annually through pre-tax payroll deductions to use for day care expenses for your child(ren) (up to age 13) and dependent elders.
+For a list of eligible expenses, visit irs.gov/publications/p503/index.html.

-- Choose your contribution amount during enrollment.
-You can only change your contribution amount during the year if you have a qualifying life event.
+• Choose your contribution amount during enrollment.
+You can only change your contribution during the year if you experience a qualifying life event.

-If you newly enroll in an account for 2025, you will receive a debit card and account information from Transamerica.
-To receive reimbursement for charges incurred in 2025, you will need to submit receipts for reimbursement to Transamerica (via fax, mail, online or mobile app) within 90 days after the end of the calendar year.
+If you enroll in an account for 2026, you will receive a debit card and account information from Transamerica.
+To receive reimbursement for charges incurred in 2026, you will need to submit receipts for reimbursement to Transamerica (via fax, mail, online or mobile app) within 90 days after the end of the calendar year.

 Health account comparison